 Home manufacture involves the handling of food for sale at residential premises using an existing domestic kitchen or a purpose built kitchen within the residential premises.

 Before you begin home manufacturing you need to check whether this activity is permitted in your area based on the zoning of your land.
-Please contact Council’s Development Officer on 02 4974 2036 for information regarding home occupations/business, zoning and appropriate land use in your area.
+Please contact our Development Duty Officer on 02 4974 2000 for information regarding home occupations/business, zoning and appropriate land use in your area.

 What food standards will I need to comply with?

 If you are intending on manufacturing food for sale, you will be considered to be a food business under the NSW Food Act 2003 (‘the Food Act’).
 All food businesses must comply with the Food Act and the requirements of that act which include the Food Standards Code, in particular the Food Safety Standards 3.2.2 and 3.2.3.

 What are the minimum requirements?

 Domestic kitchens may be suitable for the production of low risk foods.
 Each business will be assessed based on the type of food they are producing and associated risks to determine if their home kitchen is suitable.
 For example, you will need to demonstrate adequate cleaning and sanitising procedures such as a double bowl sink, hand soap and single use towel, a dishwasher and or chemical sanitiser, benches and floors that can be easily cleaned, safe food storage such as adequate refrigeration, effective pest control, adequate waste disposal and impeccable food handler hygiene.
 Go to the NSW Food Authority website for general food safety information.

 If my home kitchen isn’t suitable, where else could I do my manufacturing?